dciets/dci-ctf-2018-playbook/README.md

 # DCICTF 2018 Ansible playbook
-Ansible playbook to manage the DCICTF 2018 infrastructure
+Ansible playbook to manage the DCI CTF 2018 infrastructure

 ## Playbooks
 Basic description of the different playbooks